-Glacier Ride is a 6-day charitable event spanning two spectacular national parks and two countries — Glacier National Park on the U.S. side and Waterton National Park on the Canadian side.
+Glacier Ride is a 6-day charitable cycling event spanning two spectacular national parks and two countries — Glacier National Park on the U.S. side and Waterton National Park on the Canadian side.
 Glacier National Park captures the essence of what the pristine, undisturbed Rocky Mountain region has been like over thousands of years.
-This ride explores some of the wildest country in the lower 48 and an ecosystem threatened by development, climate change, and exotic species.
+This bike ride explores some of the wildest land in the lower 48.
+But this ecosystem is threatened by development, climate change, and exotic species.
 By fundraising and participating in Glacier Ride, you are raising awareness of the issues facing Glacier and seeing first-hand what is at stake.
-Special guests on the ride include the Glacier National Park and Waterton Park Superintendents, as well as field experts and park rangers.
+Proceeds from Glacier Ride have funded important clean energy and conservation projects in Glacier National Park.

-Climate Ride takes care of all the details, so you can focus on fundraising, training, and then cycling along carefully-planned routes.
+Climate Ride takes care of all the details, so you can focus on fundraising, training, and then cycling along carefully planned routes.

 Glacier Riders will have access to our superb personal fundraising software and the full support of our team.